dgerabagi/data-curation-environment/flattened_repo.md

 **This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

 ---

+### Case Study 025: Runtime vs. Build-time Syntax Errors

+-   **Artifacts Affected:** `src/client/utils/response-parser.ts`
+-   **Cycles Observed:** C188
+-   **Symptom:** The Parallel Co-Pilot Panel appears as a completely blank white screen.
+No errors are visible in the extension host logs, but the webview fails to render any content.
+-   **Root Cause Analysis (RCA):** The webview's JavaScript bundle contained a subtle but fatal syntax error that was not caught by the TypeScript/Babel build process.
+The code attempted to use an invalid form of optional chaining and nullish coalescing (`match?. ?? ''`) when trying to access properties of a regex match object.
+While the build completed successfully, the browser's JavaScript engine encountered this invalid syntax upon loading the script and immediately threw an `Uncaught SyntaxError`, halting all further execution and preventing React from rendering.
+The lack of build-time errors made this difficult to diagnose without inspecting the webview's own developer console.
+-   **Codified Solution & Best Practice:**
+    1.  **Correct Syntax:** The only way to access an element from an array-like object (such as a regex match) using optional chaining is with bracket notation: `match?.[1]`.
+The invalid `match?.` syntax must be corrected.
+    2.  **Best Practice:** When debugging a "blank screen" webview with no backend errors, the first step is always to open the Webview Developer Tools (`Developer: Open Webview Developer Tools` from the Command Palette).
+This provides access to the client-side console, which will immediately reveal any runtime JavaScript errors that are preventing the application from loading.

+---